The world inherits the many failed standards of Cain.

 and quite the opposite of the latter Deliverer, Jesus.

-Within the story Cain becomes the first true conquerer, and by his conniving ways, whether by the building of walls or the use of measures, he enslaves the people and personifies the first dictator, the first city-state king, one who taxes by measures and weights.
-Because of his expanded knowledge, inserted into the pagan world, he may have eventually ascended to priest-king status.
+Within the story, Cain becomes the first true conquerer, and by his conniving ways, whether by building walls or using measures, he enslaves the people and personifies the first dictator, the first city-state king, who taxes by measures and weights.
+Because of his expanded knowledge and being inserted into the pagan world, he may have eventually ascended to priest-king status.
 How many historical figures have we noted as following the same route?

 God Bless!